 Students sometimes struggle with concerns internally, mulling them over in their minds trying to sort out possible solutions to their dilemmas.
 They may talk things over with family and friends in their support system, but sometimes that may not be enough.
 Individual therapy can be a good option for addressing these concerns.
 What happens in therapy depends on the unique needs and strengths of each person seeking assistance.
 Each therapy experience is unique, just as every individual is unique.

-All our clinical services typically begin with a brief phone assessment.
-During your phone assessment, the therapist will ask you questions and help you decide on next steps.
-This could include scheduling a longer in-person assessment, referral to a campus or community resource, meeting with one of our therapy group leaders, or a combination of these.
+All our clinical services typically begin with a brief in-person assessment.
+During your brief assessment, the therapist will ask you questions and help you decide on next steps.
+This could include exploring options for individual therapy, referral to a campus or community resource, meeting with one of our group therapy leaders, or a combination of these.

 Individual Therapy Sessions